Davidoff

-Oettinger Davidoff AG manufactures a broad portfolio of cigars, cigarillos, pipe tobaccos and smoker's accessories under the brands Davidoff, Camacho and Zino Platinum.
+Oettinger Davidoff AG manufactures cigars, cigarillos, pipe tobaccos and smoker's accessories under the brands Davidoff, Camacho and Zino Platinum.
 The cigars are produced in the Dominican Republic and Honduras, and tobacco is sourced from the Dominican Republic, Nicaragua, Brazil, Peru, Mexico, Ecuador, Honduras and the United States of America.

 Name

-The brand name Davidoff originates from the surname of its Switzerland-Jewish-born founder, Zino Davidoff (born Sussele-Meier Davidoff; 1906, Novhorod-Siverskyi – 1994, Geneva), who ran a tobacco specialist shop in Geneva, Switzerland, from 1926 to 1994.
+The brand name Davidoff originates from the surname of its Swiss-Jewish-born founder, Zino Davidoff (born Sussele-Meier (later russified into "Zinovy") Davidoff; 1906, Novhorod-Siverskyi – 1994, Geneva), who ran a tobacco specialist shop in Geneva, Switzerland, from 1926 to 1994.
 He was known as the "King of Cigars".

 History

-After the Second World War, Zino Davidoff decided to acquire a license to produce his own series of cigars.
+After the Second World War, Zino Davidoff decided to acquire a licence to produce his own series of cigars.
+In the 1930s, he married Martha Meyer, whose dowry helped him buy the store where he worked as a manager.
 As he had discerning international customers, he named the various formats of this "Château" cigar series after famous Bordeaux vineyard estates.
 The first in the series was the "Château Latour" in 1946.

 In 1967, Zino Davidoff was approached by Cubatabaco, Cuba's state tobacco monopoly, about creating a line of cigars carrying the "Davidoff" name.
 The cigars were rolled in the newly established El Laguito factory in Havana, which had been established to roll Cuban President Fidel Castro's own personal cigars, named Cohíba.

 In 1968, the first cigars carrying the name "Davidoff" were released.
 The first formats were the No. 1, the No. 2 and the Ambassadrice.
 In 1970, Oettinger AG, located in Basel, Switzerland, acquired the rights to the Davidoff trademark.

 In 1971, the Davidoff "Mini Cigarillos" (short fillers made of 100% tobacco) and, in 1972, the first Davidoff pipe tobaccos were released.
 As of 1975, the cigars of the Château series were delivered in cabinets bearing the Davidoff logo.

 In 1976, the "Mille Series" and, in 1977, the “Dom Pérignon” cigar, named after the champagne, were released.
 In 1986, a limited release of "Anniversario" cigars were produced, to celebrate Zino Davidoff's 80th birthday.

 The Zino Davidoff Group was spun out of Davidoff in 1980 to exclusively market non-tobacco luxury goods such as watches, leather goods, pens, fragrances, eyewear, coffee, and cognac.
 Public health researchers have suggested that this was in order to engage in trademark diversification (also known as "brand stretching") to promote the tobacco products, because it allows for advertising the brand in the face of restrictions on the direct promotion of tobacco products.